Pritom Saha

 Teaching Assistant

-• Served as a teaching assistant for the Programming Language Paradigms course and the Database Design course.
+• Served as TA for the Big Data Management and Analytics, Programming Language Paradigms, and Database Design courses.

 • Held weekly office hours and graded assignments.